puppetlabs/pdk/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/puppetlabs/pick.
-Especially a better logo ;-)